xopto/pyxopto/docs/source/mcml/simulator_options.rst

 * :py:class:`~xopto.mcbase.mcoptions.McUsePackedStructures`
   (default is :py:class:`~xopto.mcbase.mcoptions.McUsePackedStructures.off`) -
-  Can be used to force the use of tightly packed structures in the OpenCL code.
+  Can be used to force tightly packed structures in the OpenCL code.
   Note that packed structures can lead to significant performance degradation of the MonteCarlo kernel.
 This option is the last resort if the fields of the OpenCL and host structures cannot be properly aligned.